Laws & Rules

 1. Subscribe to curbside compost and recycle collection service in addition to trash.

 3. Sort materials into the proper carts/bins.
+Learn what-goes-where.

 4. Educate employees, contractors, tenants, and students about the law at least annually.